bbadzioch/ubgrade/README.md

 # ubgrade

-This package contains scripts partially automating preparation and grading of exams.
+This package contains scripts  automating some tasks related to preparation and grading of exams.

 Installation: